chaoss/Accessibility/Glossary.md

 The Dictionary to everything with an acronym here in [CHAOSS](https://chaoss.community/)

 # The Glossary
-we understand the struggle in reading and understaning everything from a holitic point of view.
-Here are some of the Acronym you might come across:
+We understand the struggle in reading and understanding everything from a holitic point of view.
+Here are some of the Acronyms you might come across as a contributor:

 - CHAOSS: Community Health Analytics in Open Source Software
 - MD: Mark Down